Nurse Call Systems Market Size and Share

 Recent Industry Developments

-- August 2024: Ascom launched Telligence 7 with advanced workflow links and an upgraded interface aimed at shortening nurse onboarding time
+- August 2024: Ascom launched Telligence 7 with advanced workflow links and an upgraded interface aimed at shortening nurse onboarding time.

 Global Nurse Call Systems Market Report Scope

-As per the scope of the report, nurse call systems are telecommunication systems that act as a means of communication, thus enabling the effective transfer of information between the nursing staff and patients within the healthcare facility.
 The nurse call systems market is segmented by product, modality, end user, and geography.
 By product, the market is segmented into nurse call intercom systems, basic audio/visual nurse call systems, IP-based nurse call systems, and digital and mobile nurse call systems.
-By modality, the market is segmented into wireless nurse call systems and wired nurse call systems.
+By modality, the market is segmented into wireless and wired nurse call systems.
 By end user, the market is segmented into hospital and specialty clinics, long-term healthcare facilities, and nursing homes.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, Middle East and Africa, and South America.
-For each segment, the market size is provided in terms of value (USD).
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
+The report offers the value (in USD million) for the above segments.

 | Nurse Call Buttons |